che-incubator/chectl/README.md

   --auto-update
       Auto update approval strategy for installation Eclipse Che.
                            With this strategy will be provided auto-update Eclipse Che without any human interaction.
-                           By default strategy this flag is false.
-It requires approval from user.
+                           By default strategy this flag is true.
-                           To approve installation newer version Eclipse Che user should execute 'chectl server:update' command.
                            This parameter is used only when the installer is 'olm'.

   --catalog-source-name=catalog-source-name